 Or do they?

 It seems that witches are making a comeback.
 They had been banished under the weight of vampire, wizard and fantasy novels but recent reports suggest that there’s been a rise in demand for books featuring the Wicca ladies.
-Playing to this demand is a soon to be released film, Into the Woods, featuring Meryl Streep, Ryan Murphy’s (creator of Nip Tuck and the surprisingly successful American Horror Story) Coven, Witches of the East End, featuring Julia Ormond, and so on.
+Playing to this demand were films like, Into the Woods, featuring Meryl Streep, Ryan Murphy’s (creator of Nip Tuck and the surprisingly successful American Horror Story) Coven, Witches of the East End, featuring Julia Ormond, SALEM and so on.

 Witches have featured in many fables, and have been persecuted throughout the centuries in a negative context.

 Curiously, not all witches were assumed to be harmful practitioners of the craft.
-The term ‘witch doctor’ was in use in England before it came to be associated with Africa.
+The term ‘witch doctor’ was in use in England before it came to be associated with Africa and then, of course, New Orleans.
 ‘Toad Doctors’ were also credited with the ability to ‘undo’ evil witchcraft.

 Yet, it’s the belief in Magick and the practice in associated spells that has led to the demise of many throughout time as it was believed that the powers of Magick originate from the devil with whom witches align themselves in order to possess their powers.
-Thus witches (or wizards) engaged in such practices were alleged to reject Jesus and sacraments and perform infernal rites that parody mass or other sacraments of the church and instead pay honour to the Prince of Darkness in thanks for his gift of supernatural power.
-It was a folkloric belief that a witch is branded, like the brand on cattle, by the devil to signify that a pact had been made.
+Thus witches (or wizards) engaged in such practices were alleged to reject Jesus and sacraments and perform infernal rites that parody mass or other sacraments of the church by instead paying honour to the Prince of Darkness in thanks for his gift of supernatural power.
+Indeed, it is folkloric belief that a witch is branded, like the brand on cattle, by the devil to signify that a pact had been made.